chris1384/mta-tas-dm/README.md

 ***- server.lua***
 - *server.lua* is used for events regarding model changes and race events (used in Auto-TAS).
+- Added file saving and downloading handlers between clients and the server.

 - That's it